tboneil/tboneil/README.md

-Upcoming Python dev, currently working through a bachelors in Computer science.
+Upcoming Java dev, currently working through a bachelors in Computer science.
 Some game development on the side to keep me happy but robotics has become the dream.
 Can't wait to get some projects under my belt!

 <!---
 activePurple/activePurple is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.